-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullying, without outwardly showing any signs; and communication barriers and difficulties in overcoming their ability to disclose incidents or the risk of harm they feel subject to; - addressing individual behaviour concerns and incidents considering the child's SEN and disabilities. - SEN reviews take place half termly/termly (child specific) to ensure child's needs and welfare are being met. - School also have additional policies linked to the child protection policy: personal care, management of medication.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration. - children with SEN and disabilities can be disproportionally impacted by things like bullying, without outwardly showing any signs; and communication barriers and difficulties in overcoming their ability to disclose incidents or the risk of harm they feel subject to, - addressing individual behaviour concerns and incidents considering the child's SEN and disabilities. - recognising and having in place additional support for example to teach, advise, mentor and support children with SEND from online harms, hoaxes, bullying, grooming and radicalisation and enable them to have confidence and the ability to stay safe online, either in schools or outside the school environment. - School also have additional policies linked to the child protection policy: personal care, management of medication.